exercism/javascript/reference/implementing-a-concept-exercise.md

 The configuration files may be copied from another exercise.
 We aim to keep these in sync:

+> ⚠ Just like with _practice_ exericses, we will provide a script for you to run.
+This script needs to be updated from its v2 version, which has not yet been done.

 - `.eslintrc`
 - `.gitignore`
 - `babel.config.js`